hashicorp/terraform-provider-aws/website/docs/r/inspector2_enabler.html.markdown

 ## Attributes Reference

-There are no attributes for this resource.
+No additional attributes are exported.

 ## Timeouts